and1hof/and1hof.github.io/about.md

 Beyond JavaScript, I have worked in both **C#** and **Java** at professionally.

 My favorite language outside of JavaScript however is **C**, as I prefer using either high or low level languages and find the inbetween languages frustrating.

-As a security engineer I focus on deep, rigorous data-flow and technology analysis during architecture, application-wide framework level mitigations while coding and both automated and manual auditing of high severity technical features.

 ### Hobbies
 I enjoy **reading**, **writing**, **meditation**, **kayaking**, **hiking**, **gardening** and other peaceful activities that help me relax.
 I find that I obsess over work at times and need to cool down and recharge.
 Re-connecting with nature through gardening and outdoor activies has been really helpful in that regard.